Jiachen-Mao/UWG_Matlab/README.md

 ### Implementation
-* Initaite the UWG.m function
+* Initiate the UWG.m function
 * Select the input .epw and .xlsm files as well as the save location for the output .epw file.
 * If the output .epw file is enabled in the input Excel interface, it will become available in the selected location after the simulation.
 If not [default], it will not show up even though you may have selected a save location.
 * If the output .xlsx file is enabled in the input Excel interface [default], it will become available as '\output\UWGoutput.xlsx' after the simulation.
 If not, it will not show up.